Losses that Cook: Topological Optimal Transport for Structured Recipe Generation: Experiments

 \subsection{Experimental Settings}

-We fine-tune a pre-trained Qwen3-4B \cite{yang2025} model with LoRA adapters \cite{hu2022} and the AdamW optimizer.
+We fine-tune a pre-trained Qwen3-4B \cite{yang2025} model with Low-Rank Adaptation (LoRA) \cite{hu2022} and the AdamW optimizer.
 More training details are provided in \Cref{sec:experimental_settings}.
 All custom losses (i.e., dice, focal, and topological) are combined with cross-entropy (CE) as a composite objective to maintain linguistic fluency while enhancing domain-specific correctness.
 In all composite setups with a single custom loss, the objective is $L = 0.6L_{CE} + 0.4L_{custom}$, chosen empirically to preserve fluency while amplifying the signal on critical tokens.
 We also train a mixed-loss configuration with $L = 0.6L_{CE} + 0.2L_{Dice} + 0.2L_{Topo}$.
+The same augmented dataset is used for all fine-tuning conditions.
 We compared our model against a commercial model (Gemini 2.0 Flash) and a larger version of Qwen3 with 14B parameters.
-We also report the results for two additional models in \Cref{sec:additional_results}.
+To assess whether the observed trends generalize across architectures and parameter scales, we additionally evaluate SmolLM3-3B and Qwen2.5-1.5B; those results are reported in \Cref{sec:additional_results}.